HajkD/LTRpred/README.md

 # LTRpred(ict)

-### A meta-genomics tool explicitly designed to investigate LTR retrotransposons
+## A bioinformatics pipeline for comparative genomics of retrotransposons and for predicting potentially active retrotransposons from genome assemblies

-> Fast and accurate tool for de-novo annotation of LTR retrotransposons, prediction of potentially active retrotransposons, and comparative meta-genomic analyses of retrotransposon families.
+> A meta-genomics pipeline explicitly designed to investigate LTR retrotransposons

 Due to their enormous contribution to genome structure and genome evolution transposable elements allow us to study fundamental mechanisms of phenotypic adaptation, diversification,